PixelMister/Pokengine/docs/HowTo_Guides/lottery-corner.md

 ```json
 msg()lottery=weekly
 ```
 Allows players to participate once per week.
-After first use by the player, they will need to wait a week from when they did it.
+After first use, the player must wait one week from their previous attempt.

 The system automatically handles:
 - All dialogue